 Broadly, I am interested in the Canadian-American military relationship.
-I am currently researching a dissertation that exams the development of personal relationships between Canadian and American air force officers during the Early Cold War.
-I am interested in how those relationships shaped the creation of the North American Air Defence Command (NORAD) in 1957 and how those relationships influenced NORAD’s early operations through the Cuban Missile Crisis and the ensuing fall of the Diefenbaker government in 1963.
+I am currently completing a dissertation that exams the development of personal relationships between Canadian and American air force officers during the Early Cold War.
+I am interested in how those relationships shaped the creation of the North American Air Defence Command (NORAD) in 1957.
 I aim to describe the creation of a unique North American military culture that focused on the air defence of the continent and was grounded in the air defence cultures of each country.
 My supervisor is Dr. Allan English.

 My master's work examined the role the United States Senate played in setting the policy and strategy of the United States during the Korean War.
 As part of my MA research, I also gave a presentation to the New York Military Arts Symposium entitled "Dreaming of Pax Aeronautica: Neo-isolationist Promotion of Airpower, 1947-1953."
 My supervisor at OSU was Dr. David Stebenne.